deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/chat_input_output_schema.md

 # Chat Completions API Schema

 This document describes the API schema for the chat completions endpoints (`v1/chat/completions`) when using the built-in inference handlers in LMI containers.
-This schema is applicable to our latest release, v0.27.0.

-Chat Completions API supports streaming, and the response format for streaming differs from the response format for non-streaming.
+This schema is supported from v0.27.0 release and is compatible with [OpenAI Chat Completions API](https://platform.openai.com/docs/api-reference/chat/create).

+On SageMaker, Chat Completions API schema is supported with the `/invocations` endpoint without additional configurations.
+If the request contains the "messages" field, LMI will treat the request as a chat completions style request, and respond back with the chat completions response style.

+This processing happens per request, meaning that you can support our [standard schema](lmi_input_output_schema.md), as well as chat completions schema in the same endpoint.

+Note: This is an experimental feature.
+The complete spec has not been implemented.

 ## Request Schema